emery97/BED2024Apr_P-IT07-_-S10258645-/week04/practical/part5-get-books-functionality.md

     const sqlQuery = `SELECT * FROM Books WHERE id = @id`; // Parameterized query

     const request = connection.request();
+    // allows us to add input parameters into the query
-    request.input("id", id);
+    // in the query we have id = @id request.input("id", id);
     const result = await request.query(sqlQuery);